 PGE classifies borrowings under the revolving credit facilities and outstanding commercial paper as Short-term debt on the condensed consolidated balance sheets.
-As of June 30, 2014, PGE had no borrowings outstanding under the revolving credit facilities, no commercial paper outstanding, and \$9 million of letters of credit issued.
-As of June 30, 2014, the aggregate available capacity under the credit facilities was \$691 million.
+As of September 30, 2014, PGE had no borrowings outstanding under the revolving credit facilities, no commercial paper outstanding, and \$9 million of letters of credit issued.
+As of September 30, 2014, the aggregate available capacity under the credit facilities was \$691 million.

-In addition, the Company has two \$30 million letter of credit facilities, which are scheduled to terminate in September and October 2014.
-As of June 30, 2014, PGE had issued \$54 million of letters of credit under these facilities, with an aggregate available capacity of \$6 million.
+In addition, the Company has two \$30 million letter of credit facilities, under which PGE can request letters of credit for original terms not to exceed one year.
+The issuance of such letters of credit are subject to the approval of the issuing institution.
+As of September 30, 2014, \$55 million of letters of credit had been issued under these facilities.